 Domain name system (DNS) is the technology that translates domain names (e.g. doubleoctopus.com) to the IP address of the server it corresponds to.
-DNS is one of the most important infrastructural protocols of the internet and it is meant, among other purposes, to ease communications and relieve humans of the trouble of memorizing the IP address of every server they communicate with.
-When you type in the address of a domain in your browser, name resolution request is sent to a DNS server, which then looks up the domain name in its directory and returns the IP address of the corresponding server.
+DNS is one of the most important infrastructural protocols of the internet and it is meant, among other purposes, to ease communications and stop people from needing to memorizing the IP address of every server they communicate with.
+When you type in the address of a domain in your browser, a name resolution request is sent to a DNS server, which then looks up the domain name in its directory and returns the IP address of the corresponding server.

 DNS spoofing is a type of attack in which a malicious actor intercepts DNS request and returns the address that leads to its own server instead of the real address.
 Hackers can use DNS spoofing to launch a man-in-the-middle attack and direct the victim to a bogus site that looks like the real one, or they can simply relay the traffic to the real website and silently steal the information.

 For instance, a victim wants to visit a banking website (http://choicebank.com).
 The attacker intercepts the victim’s browser request and instead of returning the IP address of the real Choice Bank web server, he returns the IP address of a malicious web server.
 The server will serve a login page that looks similar to that of the authentica website, but as soon as the victims types in their username and password, the information will be sent to the servers of the attacker.